lky1998/multiply_fp32/doc/spec.md

 ### Round-to-Nearest-Even (RNE) Rule
 Round up if: `guard_bit == 1` AND (`round_bit == 1` OR `sticky_bit == 1` OR `lsb == 1`)

+This ensures:
+- Exact halfway cases round to even (LSB = 0)
+- Non-exact cases round to nearest

 ### Normalization Logic
 After multiplication, check if product[47] == 1:
 - If yes: result ≥ 2.0, shift right by 1, increment exponent